Watch the 3 Minute Campaign Video Above

 “What the world needs is people that see something that needs to be done, and they just start doing it.”

-I have crossed this amazing country over one-hundred times driving trucks, delivering furniture, listening to working people — farmers and business folks alike — for quite some time.
-I am ready to start doing something about what I have heard them say.
+I have crossed this beautiful country over one-hundred times driving trucks, delivering furniture, working hard, and listening to hard working people — farmers and business folks alike for quite some time.
+I am ready to start doing something about what I have heard folks saying.
 I am now campaigning to hear what you have to say and stand to be a voice for all of us.

-With your support, I will stand up to Trump and Paul Ryan.
-I will stand up for all North Carolinians.
-There are too many people hurting, and we cannot turn a blind eye to injustice the way this administration and Congress have so viciously done.
+With your support, I will stand up to Trump and Paul Ryan, or any special interest which fails to understand the challenges we face here at home.
+I will stand up for all North Carolinians, and I will vote my conscience, so long as it does not harm the rights of any American, or needlessly put any American in harm’s way.
+There are too many people hurting, and we cannot turn a blind eye to injustice the way this administration and Congress have so viciously done as they carry out the bidding of the wealthy and powerful that have put them in place.

-My wife Amanda and I had our only child undergo open heart surgery two years ago.
+My wife Amanda and I had our only child undergo open heart surgery two years ago to save his life.
 My wife is one of millions of women who live in constant fear of what healthcare will look like in the future for children such as our son with pre-existing conditions.
 We cannot claim to be a great nation and allow 15-20 million people thrown off healthcare.
 Shame on this President and shame on this Congress.
 We cannot allow this to happen.

 I have lived in Africa, the Ivory Coast, torn by civil war.
 A country where the average wage was 3 dollars a day, and the unemployment rate was seventy percent.
 I have worked with children of Appalachia for 7 summers who never knew from where the next meal was coming, or when the abuse from the hands of their “guardians” would end.
 Amanda spent five years serving the homeless Veteran community of the triad under the HUD-VASH Obama initiative which decreased homelessness amongst Veterans by seventy percent.
 Before that, she worked serving sexually abused children caught in systems with no advocates.
 We are tired of seeing people and crucial organizations starved of resources and the opportunities for quality education, much less food on their tables.
 Significant changes need to be made in our education systems which currently do not prepare people for the coming economy — where fifty percent of all workers will be 1099 employees who never know how or when the next paycheck is coming.